daviddomkar/hierarchy-table-app/README.md

 - Currently there is only basic error handleling with no custom exceptions or error messages
 - If app would grow, it would be definitely good to have more advanced error handling

+### Routing

+- If there were more features, it would be good to implement routing for navigation